Category: Feature home page

 Sauna

-On a hike across the island we gaped at the lush, verdant jungle foliage.
+On a hike across the island, we marveled at the lush, verdant jungle foliage.

-But we hadn’t considered how ‘tropical’ the rainforest can be.
+However, we hadn’t anticipated just how ‘tropical’ the rainforest could be.
 It was a sweat-a-thon.
 By the time we reached the other side, our cotton shirts were drenched.
 We should have worn bathing suits.

 Another Tioman impression: